jht1493/jht-site/README.md

 I plan to remove all my content from their site and their subsidiaries.

-Also, I don't want to be locked into google sites.
-When I stop, or am unable, to paying a subscription fee my google site will disappear.
-Since github is hosting for free I have a better chance of longevity here.
-Also content is easier to preserve when it's in a plain text format and not stored in a database.
+I don't want to be locked into google sites.
+My google site will disappear when I stop or am unable to paying a subscription fee.
+I am using github for now, because it's hosting for free I have a better chance of longevity here, and content is easier to preserve when it's in a plain text format and not stored in a database.

 ## Source